top of page

 Released in April 2000, The For Carnation got decent reviews and the band even came over to the UK to play the first, Mogwai-curated ATP.
 I attended the warm-up gig they played at The Garage in London, and remember McMahan being pushed so far stage-right behind his keyboards as to be practically invisible to the crowd.
 It perhaps wasn’t the best venue to play out a brand new album of slow-paced, cryptic mood music… But if TFC required intimacy and hushed attention to be best appreciated, they were travelling in the wrong direction in terms of the burgeoning post-rock scene.
 Most of the earlier, more experimental groups had long since fallen by the wayside, with the genre (and it was very much a ‘genre’ by now) increasingly predicated around the dramatic, dynamic shifts in sound that Slint had pioneered and Mogwai had helped to popularise.

-In the same week that TFC were playing a small gig in Islington, a pre-exclamation mark shift Godspeed You Black Emperor! and Sigur Rós had a show at the Royal Festival Hall.
-Both bands were relatively new on the post rock scene, and arguably existed at opposite ends of the tonal spectrum – Godspeed brooding and apocalyptic, Sigur Rós glacial and transcendent – but what they both shared was a sense of scale.
-The listing for this gig even describes Godspeed as “the awe-inspiring Canadian ensemble”, and this was how post rock was now received by its audience, as a pseudo-classical soundtrack evoking wide-screen images of both catastrophe and salvation.
+In the same week that TFC were playing a small venue in Islington, a pre-exclamation mark shift Godspeed You Black Emperor! and Sigur Rós had a show at the Royal Festival Hall.
+Both bands were relatively new on the post-rock scene, and arguably existed at opposite ends of the tonal spectrum – Godspeed brooding and apocalyptic, Sigur Rós glacial and transcendent – but what they both shared was a sense of scale.
+The listing for this gig even describes Godspeed as “the awe-inspiring Canadian ensemble”, and this was how post-rock was now received by its audience, as a pseudo-classical soundtrack evoking widescreen images of both catastrophe and salvation.

 bottom of page